 #1.
 Cut off all food high in refined sugar

 I went completely sugar free for 6 months … ( again if you want to learn about food and how much hidden sugar is in it, the fat burning kitchen is a good place to start)…No sugar in my coffee, or tea, no orange juice from the store, no cakes, no pastries, no biscuits, no chocolate, no pre-cooked meals, and no sauces.

-The fruits and other food was my only source of natural sugar ( There is a huge difference between natural and refined sugar)
+The fruits and other food were my only source of natural sugar ( There is a huge difference between natural and refined sugar).

 Then I gradually introduced back low sugar biscuits, dark chocolate, and pastries sometimes.

 It may seem obvious that we need to drink water, but when I paid attention to how much water I was drinking, I realized I was way below the recommended daily intake (around 2.7 liters for a woman).

 Here is how I make sure I drink enough water every day, I drink ½ liters first thing in the morning and ½ liter in the evening time, and then I remind myself to drink water or tea during the day which makes up for the other 1.7 liters.

 I was never really a big fan of going to the gym…and I still am not, but I knew that in order to see results, I needed to integrate exercising to my lifestyle.